 Dipp chilled cake balls in the melted chocolate using a fork.
 Tap the fork against the bowl to release excess chocolate and place on a lined sheet pan to harden.

-This recipe can be seen at these linky parties here!
-Also, this recipe and others can be seen at Cedar Hill Farmhouse, Weekend Potluck, Savy Southern Style, Have a Daily Cup of Mrs. Olson, Be Inspired,
+This post maybe link up to Cedar Hill Farmhouse, Weekend Potluck, Savy Southern Style, Have a Daily Cup of Mrs. Olson, Be Inspired, and all these fabulous parties!